oercamp/oercamp-pretalx/README.md

 #### Tips & Troubleshooting

 * Exception log: ``(.docker/volumes)/data/logs/pretalx.log``

 * Python-Dependencies are not installed locally or on a volume (i.e. like the vendor folder in composer).
 This means, if you change dependencies, then you should rebuild the docker image with ``docker compose build --no-cache [--progress=plain]``

 * Simple Debugging: ``import logging``, and then in code ``logging.info('hallo')``, then check the ``pretalx.log``

+* Missing CSS (404) Tips: This is only a Quickfix Approach - the regenerare_css function works weird.
+It was removed in a newer version of pretalx.
+If the css files are missing (agenda and cfp) then you can copy the files from another event, but the hashes must be the same.
+Location is usually ``.docker/volumes/public/media/[event-name]``.
+You can also rewrite regenerate_css to rebuild the files everytime, but it will delete all media files too, so approach with high caution.
+A deeper understanding of the generation and a better solution must be found.